 Another owl origami activity!
 These adorable owl bookmarks were just too cute to pass up!

 Saving the best for last!
 At least this is my favorite!
 I love the use of natural materials to make a craft.
 For this activity, you can start by scavenging outside for the perfect sticks and rocks to make owls.

-I love this owl paper craft activity because it works the fine motor skills AND each owlet has it’s own personality.
+I love this owl paper craft activity because it works fine motor skills AND each owlet has its own personality.
 What a fun activity for preschoolers!